-Following a severe weather warning issued to the majority of the UK by the Met Office, homeowners must ask themselves whether they are prepared for the upcoming heavy rainfall, which by the looks of things, has already started!
+Following a severe weather warning which will affect the majority of the UK by the Met Office, homeowners must ask themselves whether they are prepared for the expected heavy rainfall, which by the looks of things, has already started!
 And no, by preparing for the weather we don’t mean getting out your winter boots and brollies once again; instead, you need to watch out for any damp or condensation problems in your home.

-If you notice condensation or damp during the rainy periods then don’t leave it untreated, as the problem will only worsen and eventually take its toll on your health and the health of others living in your household.
-Condensation damp can lead to the growth of mould, thus leading to the dispersion of mould spores.
+If you notice condensation or damp during the rainy periods, then don’t leave it untreated, as the problem will only worsen and eventually take its toll on your health and the health of others living in your household.
+Condensation damp can lead to the growth of mould, thus resulting in the dispersion of mould spores.
 Mould spores are known allergens and have been attributed to being a trigger for asthma and allergies, dust allergy and hay fever.
 Fungal colonies also release ‘volites,’ a type of gas that’s associated with headaches, nausea and fatigue.
-If you believe your home is already suffering from damp or condensation problems then you’ll need to get it sorted quickly, especially before this month’s heavy rainfall worsens the situation!
+If you believe your home is already suffering from damp or condensation problems, then you’ll need to get it sorted quickly, especially before this month’s heavy rainfall worsens the situation!

 EnviroVent have a whole range of ventilation products that are designed to minimise the amount of moisture in the home.
 Positive Input Ventilation (PIV) units and Multiple Input Ventilation (MIV®) units to improve the indoor air quality in your home.

 © EnviroVent Ltd 2019.
 All right reserved.
 Part of S&P Group.